 Auckland caves are Basaltic and there are over 150 having formed in mere days.

 There are also many sea caves; New Zealand has the largest ones in the world.

 A veil of darkness cloaks the nocturnal beauty of cave lairs with fanciful rock features.

 Stone formations called speleothems emerge from the caverns’ floor like mushrooms.

-These karst cavities are delicate dens and prehistoric ancient underground realms known for potholing around the globe.
+These karst cavities, known as glow worm caves, are delicate dens and prehistoric ancient underground realms known for potholing around the globe.

 Caves are mysterious underground chambers home to many fun things.